Guildford to Farnham walk

 Lunch

-The Good Intent in Puttenham, (01483 810387), located 8.9km (5.6 miles) into the main walk, is the suggested lunch pub for that walk.
-It was up for sale in February 2019 but was still trading, with a simple menu of pub classics and a small garden, well-hidden out the back.
-It does not do food on Mondays (though is open 12-3pm for drinks), but serves food Tuesday to Friday 12-2pm, Saturday 12-2.30pm and Sunday to 3pm.
-Drinks are also served all afternoon at weekends.
+The Good Intent in Puttenham, (01483 923434), located 8.9km (5.6 miles) into the main walk, serves a simple menu of pub classics and has a small garden, well-hidden, out the back.
+It is closed Mondays, but serves food Tuesday to Saturday 12-2.30pm and Sunday to 6pm.
+Drinks are served all afternoon at weekends.

-The Withies Inn in Compton (01483 421158 www.thewithiesinn.com) is an excellent and friendly rural pub serving bar food and more formal meals, with both inside and outside seating.
-Situated 7.2km (4.5 miles) into the Guildford circular walk, it is the suggested lunch stop for this walk.
-It serves food 12-2.30pm Monday to Saturday in its restaurant and bar, while on Sundays it is 12-2pm in the restaurant, but to 3pm in the bar.
-The pub is also open all afternoon for drinks from Monday to Saturday, serving food again from 6pm to 9.30pm, but closes at 4pm on Sundays.
+The Withies Inn in Compton (01483 421158), situated 7.2km (4.5 miles) into the Guildford Circular walk, is an excellent and friendly rural pub serving bar food and more formal meals, with both inside and outside seating.
+It serves food 12-2.30pm Monday to Thursday and 12-3pm Friday to Sunday.
+It is open all afternoon for drinks from Monday to Saturday, serving food again from 6pm to 9pm, but closes at 4pm on Sundays.

 Picnics: On the main walk, the best place is on Puttenham Common at the place indicated in paragraph 88 on page 8 in the walk directions.
 Loseley Park, early in the main walk, also has a picnic area by its lake (see paragraph 23 on page 4 - also paragraph 152 on page 11 of the Guildford circular).
 On the Farnham circular walk a possible picnic spot is the green in the village of Tilford.